List of Short-Term Drug Rehab in California

-Here is a list of the different short-term inpatient programs in California.
+Below is a list of the different short-term inpatient rehab centers in California.
+Each listing provides information on the types of services provided and the payment options available.
+You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Address of the center